jeremytammik/tbc/a/2055_lookup.md

 ####<a name="2.3"></a> Public RevitLookup Roadmap

 Curious about what’s next?
-Stay updated on the latest developments for RevitLookup and share your feedback.
+Kepp up to date on the latest developments for RevitLookup and share your feedback.

 Check out the [Public RevitLookup Roadmap](https://github.com/users/jeremytammik/projects/1) to see what’s coming up in future releases.